deroude/react-ssr-poc/README.md

 Use:
 `npm install`

-`npm run scss` -- will start monitoring for scss changes and render css files `npm run ssr` -- will create the build and start the server side
+`npm run scss` -- will start monitoring for scss changes and render css files

-`npm run native` to get a native bundle
+`npm run ssr` -- will create the build and start the server side

 # Problems